-- 1. The MSIV will be under the direct supervision of the senior resident of the team and will have the same responsibilities assigned to the interns. - 2.
+- The MSIV will be under the direct supervision of the senior resident of the team and will have the same responsibilities assigned to the interns except for putting in own orders.
+All notes should be forwarded to the senior resident for review/editing by 1300 except on resident didactics day (Wednesday), in which case notes can be sent to faculty directly. - 2.
 The MSIV will take call with the team.
-Call is subject to student duty hour limits, which is a maximum of 16 hours in a shift with a mandatory 10 hour break between shifts.
+Call is subject to student duty hour limits, which is a maximum of 16 hours in a shift with a mandatory 10-hour break between shifts and a maximum of 80 hours per week.
 The hours may differ from intern hours. - 3.
-The MSIV will have one day off a week on average.
-The schedule will be similar to an intern with hours ranging from 60-80 hours/week.
-(Sample schedule noted later) - 4.
+The MSIV will have an average of one day off per week.
+The schedule will be similar to an intern with hours ranging from 60-80 hours/week (sample schedule noted later). - 4.
 The optimal patient load for a MSIV will be between 3 to 5 patients.
-The MSIV should admit at least one or two patients per shift.
-Please call senior resident the night prior to starting to get patient assignment.
+The MSIV should admit at least one or two patients per shift (pending volume of admissions and number of other learners on the rotation).
+You may call the senior resident the night prior to starting to get your patient assignment.
 Call (915)298-5432 and ask to speak to senior resident on call. - 5.
-The MSIV will turn in an individualized learning plan by the first Wednesday of the rotation. - 6.
-A comprehensive history and physical exam with assessment and plan must be performed in all new patients the day of admission, which will be evaluated by the direct supervising faculty placed in file for sub internship clerkship director review. - 7.
-All MSIVs' are responsible for writing daily progress notes on all their patients, which will be evaluated by the direct supervising faculty and placed in file for sub internship clerkship director review. - 8.
-All MSIV are required to write their progress notes/h&p/dc summary forward it to the resident for edits.
-Edits will be in italics.
-Document(s) will be then submitted to Faculty. - 9.
-All MSIVs' will turn in two admission orders sets for 2 patient encounters and discharge mock prescriptions for review to the sub internship clerkship director.
+The MSIV will turn in an individualized learning plan by the first Friday of the rotation. - 6.
+A comprehensive history and physical exam with assessment and plan must be performed in all new patients the day of admission.
+One per week will be turned in for evaluation by the Sub-I Director. - 7.
+All MSIVs are responsible for writing daily progress notes on all their patients.
+One per week while on day shifts will be turned in for evaluation by the Sub-I Director. - 8.
+All MSIVs are responsible for maintaining accurate hospital courses and submitting timely discharge summaries on their patients.
+One per week while on day shifts will be turned in for evaluation by the Sub-I Director. - 9.
+All MSIVs will be responsible for transition of care to oncoming team, this includes IPASS completion and verbal handoff, with two evaluations to be turned in by the end of the rotation. - 10.
+Morning and Afternoon Report attendance are mandatory for all MSIVs.

-- 10. All MSIVs' will write up two discharge summaries on a patient they have taken care of during their rotation and give to the sub internship clerkship director for review, critique, and grading. - 11.
-All MSIVs'will be responsible for transition of care to oncoming team, this includes IPASS completion and verbal handoff.
-(Evaluation by Interns and Senior Residents) - 12.
-Morning Report attendance and 1 hour of pediatric Wednesday afternoon lectures are mandatory for all MSIVs'.
 They will be excused from these activities on post call days, as is the rest of the team.
-(Evaluated in professionalism grade.)
+When applicable, attendance at the Department of Pediatrics Grand Rounds is also mandatory.

-Items used for assessment, detailed later
+^{}Items used for assessment, detailed later